Workplace Hazards

 Work organization hazards are stressors that cause psychosocial hazards such as tension, anxiety, or strain to workers.
 These can be experienced in short term (stress) or long term (strain) that is associated with workplace issues such as workload, lack of control and/or respect, etc. Here are work organization hazards examples:

-• Workload demands;
+• Workload demands, workplace violence;

-• Sexual harassment.
+• Sexual harassment

 6. Physical

 Physical hazards are factors within the environment that can harm the body without necessarily touching it.
-Examples of physical Hazards include the following:
+Examples of physical hazards include the following:

-• Radiation: including ionizing, non-ionizing (EMF’s, microwaves, radio waves, etc.);
+• Radiation: including ionizing, non-ionizing (EMF’s, microwaves, radio waves, etc.)

-• Prolonged exposure to sunlight/ultraviolet rays;
+• Prolonged exposure to sunlight/ultraviolet rays

 Employers, managers, and safety officials can reduce common workplace hazards by establishing adequate safety protocols, hazard identification procedures, and conducting regular hazard assessments.

-One of the most affected part of the body when it comes to hazards are our hands.
+One of the most affected parts of the body when it comes to hazards are our hands.
 In some cases, it is also mostly responsible for triggering hazards in the workplace.
 Hand safety should be observed by people in the workplace to avoid injuries and accidents.

 What is Hazard Identification?